reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 *METplus/docs/Contributors_Guide/figure/*.
 This is also where the images are stored.
 We will use the image **1Issue-before-created.png**, located in the figure directory.
-This is an exampe from the
+This is an example from the
 `GitHub Workflow Chapter <https://metplus.readthedocs.io/en/latest/Contributors_Guide/github_workflow.html#github-workflow>`_.
 Below is an example::